 By Max Seigle, American Red Cross Public Affairs Volunteer

-Thank you Carol for proudly representing the Red Cross in Texas.
-Your desire to help others in their greatest times of need is inspiring.
+Thank you Phyllis for proudly representing the American Red Cross in Missouri.

-The American Red Cross has many volunteer opportunities, including becoming a disaster responder, supporting military troops, and many more.
+This month, the American Red Cross has many volunteer opportunities, including becoming a disaster responder, supporting military troops, and many more.
 Red Cross volunteers are united by their service and the feeling that in changing others’ lives, their lives are also changed.
-To learn more, visit www.redcross.org/volunteer or contact the office of Volunteer Resources at firstname.lastname@example.org.
+To learn more, visit redcross.org/volunteer or contact the office of Volunteer Resources at email@example.com.